cobblau/dnsperf/README.md

 **-Q**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies the max number of queries to be send.
 The default number is `1000`.
 **-c**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies the number of concurrent queries.
-The default number is 100.
+The default number is `100`.
 Dnsperf will randonly pick <domain, type> from data file as a query.
 **-l**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies how long to run tests in seconds.
 The default number is infinite.
 **-i**
 &nbsp;&nbsp;&nbsp;&nbsp;Specifies interval of queries in seconds.
 The default number is zero.
 This option is not supported currently.
 **-P**
-&nbsp;&nbsp;&nbsp;&nbsp;Specifies the transport layer prototol to send DNS queries, udp or tcp.
+&nbsp;&nbsp;&nbsp;&nbsp;Specifies the transport layer prototol to send DNS queries, `udp` or `tcp`.
 As we known, DNS queries can be send either by UDP or TCP, though UDP is the suggested protocol.
-The default is udp. `tcp` is not supported currently, and it will coming soon.
+The default is `udp`. `tcp` is not supported currently, and it will coming soon.
 **-f**
-&nbsp;&nbsp;&nbsp;&nbsp;Specify address family of DNS transport, inet or inet6.
-The default is inet. inet6 is not supported currently.
+&nbsp;&nbsp;&nbsp;&nbsp;Specify address family of DNS transport, `inet` or `inet6`.
+The default is `inet`. `inet6` is not supported currently.
 **-v**
 &nbsp;&nbsp;&nbsp;&nbsp;Verbose: report the RCODE of each response on stdout.
 **-h**
 &nbsp;&nbsp;&nbsp;&nbsp;Print the usage of dnsperf.

+### Performance Statistics
+Performance statistics will displayed on your `stdin`.
+I believe you are intelligent enough to understand the outputs.

 ### Author
 Cobblau, <keycobing@gmail.com>